-In order to assess the reasonableness of the estimated recoverable amount of the property, plant and equipment, intangible assets and right-of-use assets, we inquired of the personnel responsible for the aircraft equipment business about key assumptions adopted in estimating the recoverable amount and inspected relevant documents.
+In order to assess the reasonableness of the estimated recoverable amount of the group of cash-generating units that included the goodwill, we inquired of the personnel responsible for the Accessibility Innovations Business about key assumptions adopted in estimating the recoverable amount and inspected relevant documents.
 In addition, we:

-- analyzed the achievement of past business plans of the aircraft equipment business including the causes of any differences from actual results, and verified whether the effects of the differences were appropriately considered in developing the business plan that formed the basis for estimating future cash flows; - compared the future sales plan that formed the basis for projected sales in the business plan with the trends of past sales results, and confirmed that the future sales plan was consistent with the purchase orders received with its production plans obtained from customers; - in order to assess the feasibility of the cost reduction measures in the business plan, inquired of management and the personnel responsible for the aircraft equipment business about the details of the measures, inspected relevant documents and checked the implementation status of the measures by performing onsite inspections of the manufacturing plant for the business; - compared the projected growth rate after the business plan period with relevant market forecast data published by external organizations; and - assessed the appropriateness of the selection plan period; and

-• the weighted average cost of capital used as the discount rate.
+- analyzed the achievement of past business plans of the Gilgen Group including the causes of any variances from actual results, and assessed whether the effects of such variances were appropriately considered in developing the business plan that formed the basis for estimating future cash flows; - inquired of the personnel responsible for the Accessibility Innovations Business about the basis for the projected sales in the business plan, and compared them with the trends of past sales growth as well as relevant market forecast data published by external organizations; - inquired of the personnel responsible for the Accessibility Innovations Business about the basis for the operating profit margin and compared them with the trends of past operating profit margin results; - compared the projected growth rate after the business plan period with relevant market forecast data published by external organizations; and - assessed the appropriateness of the selection of models and input data for estimating the weighted average cost of capital with the assistance of a valuation specialist within our domestic network firms.